Top of the page

-Botulinum toxin is used to treat frown lines in adults younger than 65.
+Botulinum toxin has been approved by Health Canada for treating frown lines in adults younger than 65.
 Botox injections also are frequently used to reduce other wrinkles on the face and neck, such as crow's feet, brow furrow, and forehead lines.

-Botulinum toxin is also approved to treat a wide range of problems, such as chronic migraine headaches, eye muscle disorders, and muscle stiffness.
+Botulinum toxin is also approved by Health Canada to treat a wide range of problems, such as chronic migraine headaches, eye muscle disorders, and muscle stiffness.